 This is why commercial strategy alignment between sales, marketing and revenue to understand the full picture..
 Think: not just “what tactics do I need to activate,” but “how successful were the tactics that I deployed.”

-3. Generative AI & LLMs: What Should We Do?
+Prescriptive Analytics: What Should We Do?

-- Recommending messaging shifts based on forecasted compression nights
+- Recommending copy adjustments for compression nights

 The value here isn’t just automation—it’s augmentation.
 LLMs can distill layers of data into strategic options.
 And when integrated with tools like Cogwheel Analytics, they can even propose next best actions for hotel marketers.

-4. Agentic AI: Implementing it All
+Agentic AI: Implementing it All

 Too often, hotels invest in tools without understanding their function in the bigger picture.
 Here’s the cheat sheet:

-Platform Type | Purpose | Role | Example Use in Hospitality |
+| Layer / Platform Type | Core Question | Analytics Type | What It Actually Does | Example in Hospitality |

-Business Intelligence (BI) | What happened | Descriptive | STR reports, attribution dashboards |
+| Business Intelligence (BI) | What happened? | Descriptive | Reports on past performance | STR reports, GA4, dashboards |

 You don’t need to chase the shiniest tool.
 But you do need to know what questions you’re trying to answer—and which technology best supports that level of insight.